Shalimov/lzdash/README.md

   fp.reduce((x, y) => x + y, 0)
 )

+// when u pass a collection to handle
+// it starts from reduce and ask for `y` arg to be evaluated
+// this request goes to map and then map do the same in relation to filter
+// filter ask collection to get 1 item and pass item to map if it fits the condition
-const lzSuperSum = lz.lazy(
-  lz.filter(v => v % 2 === 0),
+// filter holds map evaluation while predicate gives false (other words: condition is not true) const lzSuperSum = lz.lazy( lz.filter(v => v % 2 === 0),
   lz.map(v => v * v),